officelearn/azure-docs.sv-se/articles/cognitive-services/LUIS/includes/get-started-get-intent-rest-go.md

     }
     ```

-1. Ersätt följande värden:
+1. Replace the following values:

-    * `YOUR-KEY` med din start nyckel
+    * `YOUR-KEY` with your starter key.
-    * `YOUR-ENDPOINT` med slut punkten, till exempel `westus2.api.cognitive.microsoft.com`
+    * `YOUR-ENDPOINT` with your endpoint.
+Till exempel `westus2.api.cognitive.microsoft.com`.

-1. Med en kommando tolk i samma katalog som den plats där du skapade filen, anger du följande kommando för att kompilera go-filen:
+1. With a command prompt in the same directory as where you created the file, enter the following command to compile the Go file:

     ```console
     go build predict.go